Vaccine Schedule: Other Schedule Issues

 Different states have different laws regarding exemptions.
 Three kinds of exemptions are available:

 Medical exemptions are allowed when a child has a medical condition or allergy that may make receiving the vaccine dangerous.
 All 50 states allow medical exemptions.
-For school entry purposes, these exemptions require a physician's note supporting the medical necessity of the exemption.
+For school entry purposes, these exemptions typically require a physician's note supporting the medical necessity of the exemption.

 Philosophical (or personal) exemptions